Use quotes to search for an exact phrase. “green buildings”

 Google offers an advanced search that will let you build many of the features above, and a few additional limiters, into a form.
 In the bottom right corner of the Google home page, click on settings and then advanced search.

-Another useful tip: after doing a Google search, your results page will include a menu across the top that includes search tools on the far right.
-If you click the search tools link, you'll get a secondary menu that includes any time, all results, and (probably) San Diego, CA. You can use the any time dropdown to find websites that have been updated within a given time period.
-You can also use the all results dropdown to select nearby, which will find websites geographically related to the location that shows in the time/results/location menu bar.
+Another useful tip: after doing a Google search, your results page will include a menu across the top that includes tools on the far right.
+If you click the tools link, you'll get a secondary menu that includes any time.
+You can use the any time dropdown to find websites that have been updated within a given time period.